 Hi friends.
-This week I’m sharing with you how I make my own Lush copy bath bombs.
-I’m guessing you’re here because you can’t fathom paying $8 for a single bath bomb at Lush.
+This week I’m sharing how I make you own DIY Lush bath bath bombs.
+I’m guessing you’re here because you don’t want to pay $7-$9 for a single bath bomb at Lush.
 While they make your bath 1,000 times better, I don’t care who you are, that’s just expensive!

 2 cups baking soda

 1 cup corn starch

 1 cup Citric Acid

 1 cup Epsom Salt

 Bath Bomb Supplies

 You should be able to fin all of the ingredients at your local grocery store but if you have any trouble finding some of them I would recommend heading over to Amazon.